-200739000 - Tribal Conservation Enforcement-Umatilla Tribe
+200739000 - Tribal Conservation Enforcement - Confederated Tribe of Umatilla Indian Reservation (CTUIR)

 Short description: Provide Conservation Law Enforcement for the Confederated Tribes of Umatilla Indian Reservation for the treaty reserved rights and protect all fish and wildlife species within the aboriginal lands set out in the Treaty of 1855.
-Provide conservation law enforcement to reduce the illegal taking of salmon, steelhead, sturgeon, basinwide in the usual and accustomed fishing areas.
-Provide law enforcement to reduce the illegal taking of Wildlife, cultural resources, and destruction of habitat.
+Provide Conservation Law Enforcement to reduce the illegal taking of Salmon, Steelhead, sturgeon, Basinwide in the Usual and Accustom fishing areas.
+Provide Law Enforcement to reduce the illegal taking of Wildlife, cultural resources, and destruction of habitat.